-Despite the amazing innovations of modern medicine, giving birth in American is more dangerous than in any other developed nation in the world.
-What’s more, black women are two and a half times more likely to die during or after childbirth than their white and Hispanic counterparts.
+Despite the amazing innovations of modern medicine, giving birth in America is more dangerous than in any other developed nation in the world.
+What’s more, black women are 2.5 times more likely to die during or after childbirth than their white and Hispanic counterparts.

 As the numbers show:

 - The U.S. leads the developed world in maternal childbirth complication rates;